 - Where you need to add evidence, decide where you want to use paraphrasing and where quotes might be better.

 As you compose your draft, bear in mind you need to keep your assignment to a certain length.
 To find out what word count you should work to, consult the information on your module website.
-For more information about using the Word Count tool in Word see Using word count.
+For more information about using the Word Count tool in Word see Using Microsoft Word for study.